IAS Open Programme

-Activities funded by this scheme are expected to initiate collaborations leading towards sustained research activity with a legacy including for example publications and substantive joint funding proposals, enhancing Loughborough’s international research reputation and driving up research income.
-We are looking to fund applications up to £2,500.
+Visits funded through the Open Programme scheme are expected to initiate or extend research collaborations leading towards sustained research activity with a legacy including for example publications and substantive joint funding proposals.
+Funded applications should enhance Loughborough’s international research reputation and extend the range of funded research collaborations.
+The scheme funds applications up to £2,500.

 Visiting IAS Fellows should be outstanding academics operating at the cutting edge of their disciplines.
 The programme is expecting to fund short visits, and applicants must demonstrate the intended outcome of the visit as part of their application form.
-We expect that during their stay the visitor will be embedded into the wider research community, a Fellow of the IAS, and take part in an event on campus open to all staff and students – this could be a lecture, seminar or workshop for instance.
+We expect that during their stay the visitor will be embedded into the wider research community, a Fellow of the IAS, and take part in an event on campus open to a wider audience than the host group – this could be a lecture, seminar or workshop for instance.
 Please see our Events Guide for suggested activity.

 - Profile on IAS website and social media

 Successful applicants will be expected to submit a report immediately after the visit, and a follow up report subsequently.